evanlouie/eece443/assignments/ass7/iseefin_investments_body.md

 ## 3. Project Organization
 ### 3.1 Organizational Structure
 The team will maintain a flat management structure in order to maintain agility and ease communication across the team.
-However, there will be key roles delegated to certain people to maintain a single point of communication for important jobs as well as maintain accountability for milestones (see 3.3).
+However, there will be roles delegated to  people to maintain a single point of communication for important jobs as well as maintain accountability for milestones (see 3.3).
 As such, project roles will be delegated in accordance to those mentioned in the Rational Unified Process (RUP).
-However, internal development practices will follow more closely with those of a SCRUM team.
+However, internal development practices will follow more closely with those of a Scrum team.

 ### 3.2 External Interfaces
-The project will maintain largely in-house and within the one individual development team.
+The project will maintain entirely in-house and within the one individual development team.
 However input and feedback will be taken into account from investors and end-user asked to test the system.

 ### 3.3 Roles and Responsibilities
-Person | Role within Rational Unified Process
+Person | Role within Rational Unified Process AND/OR Scrum
 ---|---
-Evan Louie | Project Manager, Deployment Manager, Requirements Reviewer, Configuration Manager, Change Control Manager Jeff Chan | Project Reviewer, Requirements Reviewer, Architecture Reviewer Theo Ng | System Analyst, Requirements Specifier, Test Manager, Test Analyst Kaya Gayos | Requirements Reviewer, Architecture Reviewer, Design Reviewer, User Interface Designer Matt Park| Software Architect
+Evan Louie | Project Manager, Deployment Manager, Requirements Reviewer, Configuration Manager, Change Control Manager Jeff Chan | Project Reviewer, Requirements Reviewer, Architecture Reviewer Theo Ng | System Analyst, Requirements Specifier, Test Manager, Test Analyst Kaya Gayos | Requirements Reviewer, Architecture Reviewer, Design Reviewer, User Interface Designer, Scrum Master Matt Park| Software Architect, Product Owner
 All | Designer, Implementer, Code Reviewer, Integrator, Test Designer, Tester, Technical Writer

 ## 4. Management Process
 ### 4.1 Project Estimates
 The Inception and Construction phases are estimated to take approximately 3000 Person-Hours to complete (refer to Use-Case Point Analysis of Appendix A).
-Add to this a minimum of 200 Person-Hours for Transition, the project will take approximately 3200 Person-Hours (4 Months with 5 staff members) and cost $110,000.00.
+Add to this a minimum of 200 Person-Hours for the Transition Phase, the project will take approximately 3200 Person-Hours (4 Months with 5 staff members) and cost $110,000.00.

-For a more in-depth estimation analyses, refer to to Appendix A (Use-Case Analysis Document).
+For a more in-depth use case estimation analyses, refer to to Appendix A (Use-Case Analysis Document).

+An additional $30,000.00 will be required for hardware and internal software for development and deployment.
+This funding will go towards:

+Hardware and Internal Expenses:
+* Servers
+* Development Machines
+* Development Environments (IDE Licensing, Bug Tracker Licensing, etc...)

+In total, the project is estimated to cost: **$140,000.00** and be completed by **October 8, 2014.**

 ### 4.2 Project Plan
 #### 4.2.1 Phase Plan
+Refer to:

+* Attached Gantt Chart (end of document)

 #### 4.2.2 Iteration Objectives

 Phase | Iteration | Objective